Roberto Alvarado: 2022: First FIFA World Cup

 In October 2022, Alvarado was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.
+He made his only appearance coming on as a substitute in Mexico's 2–0 loss against eventual FIFA World Cup winners Argentina.

+In June 2023, Alvarado was called up by Jaime Lozano to replace the injured Alexis Vega for the Gold Cup, winning the competition.

+In March 2024, Alvarado was called up to participate in the CONCACAF Nations League Finals, finishing runner-up to the United States.

+Alvarado was called up by Javier Aguirre for the 2025 CONCACAF Nations League Finals, helping Mexico win their first CONCACAF Nations League after defeating Panama 2–1 in the final.
+He was included in the subsequent Gold Cup, winning the tournament as well.

+2026: Second FIFA World Cup

+Alvarado was named in the 26-man squad for the 2026 FIFA World Cup, hosted on home soil.
+Appearing as a starter in all of the matches Mexico played, Alvarado contributed three assists, the most for a Mexican player in a single edition of the FIFA World Cup.

 Style of play

-A gifted playmaker whose versatility is his strongest suit, Alvarado is predominantly a central attacking midfielder, capable of playing on either flank as well as a second striker.
-Technically proficient with both feet, playing on the right allowed the opportunity to cut or drift inside onto his favoured left.
+Nicknamed El Piojo (The Louse) after his idol Claudio López, Alvarado is a left-footed player that mainly plays on the right wing.
+A versatile attacking player, he can also play on the left wing and is also capable of playing as an attacking midfielder or second striker.
+Technically proficient with both feet, playing on the right allows him the opportunity to cut or drift inside onto his favoured left.

 He has shown an ability to finish from in and around the box, but comparing his shots on target to shots off target suggests that shooting isn't his strongest attribute.
-Instead, he focuses on creating opportunities.
-During his time with Necaxa, Alvarado was beating defenders on their left and right sides with a variety of methods.
-The change of pace is Alvarado's favoured technique, and he excels when there's space behind an opponent to race into, but he can also deceive defenders with close control and, at times, thrilling skill.
-He is excellent at pulling away from defenders to make himself available for a pass and has a remarkable ability to accurately place floated crosses and through balls.
+Instead, his style of play focuses on creating opportunities.
+The change of pace is Alvarado's favoured technique, and he excels when there's space behind an opponent to race into, but he can also deceive defenders with close control.
+He is proficient at pulling away from defenders to make himself available for a pass and has the ability to accurately place floated crosses and through balls.

-Alvarado plays for his teammates, presses effectively when not in possession and seems to be a balanced character off the field.
+Under Javier Aguirre's tenure as Mexico's manager, particularly during the 2026 FIFA World Cup, Alvarado was dubbed as a "tactical Swiss Army knife" due to his versatility on the pitch, work rate, and taking on defensive wing-back/full-back responsibilities.

-He has often been compared to fellow national teammate Diego Lainez, although Alvarado has insisted they both have differing playing styles.
-Cruz Azul manager Pedro Caixinha has compared Alvarado to João Moutinho.
+Early on in his career, he was compared to fellow national teammate Diego Lainez, although Alvarado has stated they both have differing playing styles.
+His manager at Cruz Azul, Pedro Caixinha, has compared Alvarado to João Moutinho.
+Alvarado has also cited Ángel Di María as an idol.